 The PMPA with Wheaton provides the Corporation with access to an upfront cash consideration of \$175,500,000 and a \$5,000,000 equity commitment.
-Of this, \$13,000,000 was made available as an early deposit for pre-construction activities, and \$500,000 for local community development initiatives prior to production.
+Of this, \$13,000,000 was made available as an early deposit (the "Early Deposit") for pre-construction activities, and \$500,000 for local community development initiatives (the "ESG Deposit") prior to production.
 The remainder will be available in four instalments during construction, subject to certain customary conditions precedent being satisfied.
 Under the PMPA, Wheaton will purchase 50% of the payable gold production until 145,000 ounces have been delivered, thereafter dropping to 33% for the life of mine; and 75% of the payable silver production until 4,600,000 ounces have been delivered, thereafter dropping to 50% for the life of mine.
 Wheaton will make ongoing payments for the gold and silver ounces delivered equal to 18% of the spot prices ("Production Payment") until the value of gold and silver delivered less the Production Payment is equal to the upfront consideration of \$175,500,000, at which point the Production Payment will increase to 22% of the spot prices.
-The Corporation and its subsidiaries have provided securities and guarantees in favour of Wheaton in respect of their obligations under the PMPA., such securities and guarantees ranking pari passu with Trafigura.
+The Corporation and its subsidiaries have provided securities and guarantees in favour of Wheaton in respect of their obligations under the PMPA, such securities and guarantees ranking pari passu with Trafigura.

-The PMPA transaction is fully committed, and as at March 31, 2023 amounts totalling \$13,150,000 have been drawn, being \$13,000,000 as Early Deposit and \$150,000 as ESG Deposit.
-These are recorded as deposit liability on the consolidated statements of financial position.
+The PMPA transaction is fully committed, and as at June 30, 2023 amounts totalling \$13,150,000 have been drawn, being \$13,000,000 as Early Deposit and \$150,000 as ESG Deposit to support the training programs for members of the communities.
+These are recorded as deposit liability on the condensed consolidated statements of financial position.